128technology/docs/docs/intro_installation_univ-iso.md

 ### Create a Bootable USB

-Use the instructions for [Creating a Bootable USB](intro_creating_bootable_usb.md) to create a USB to be used to install the image.
+Use the instructions for [Creating a Bootable USB](intro_creating_bootable_usb.md) to create a bootable USB drive containing the universal ISO image.

 ## Installation